Yenching University: History

 John Leighton Stuart was appointed as the principal of the university in January 1919, prior to which he had been teaching Greek at the Jinling Theological Seminary (金陵神學院) in Nanjing.
 As the university was initially short on funds, he turned to fundraising worldwide and received support from the estate of Charles Martin Hall, an American executive of Alcoa Aluminum.
 The university bought the royal gardens of a Qing Dynasty prince to build a scenic campus and employed gardeners from the Imperial gardens.
 In 1926 the campus was completed.
 Theology, Law, and Medical were the main schools of the university, together with Arts and Science studies.

 Stuart determined to create a university that served the Chinese nation.
 He attracted major Chinese and Western scholars to teach.
 Religion was not a qualification, although Stuart gave major support to the School of Theology.
 Among the first was William Hung, who became Chairman of the History Department and Dean.
 In 1928, the Harvard-Yenching Institute was jointly founded by Yenching University and Harvard University for the teaching of the humanities and social sciences in East Asia.
 Under Hung, the university's reputation for Chinese studies rose steadily, especially with the publication of the Harvard-Yenching Sinological Index Series.
 By 1930, the school was among the top universities in China, its teaching distinguished itself by a considerable academic freedom.

-During the Second Sino-Japanese War, the area was occupied by Japan and the university was moved to Chengdu, Sichuan.
+During the Second Sino-Japanese War, the area was occupied by Japan.
+Japanese military police (Kempeitai) sealed off the campus and also arrested its foreign faculty.
+The university was moved to Chengdu, Sichuan.
 After the People's Republic of China was established in 1949, Yenching University remained open.